Endlin-Boeingstein/RestructedLogic/README.md

 Save and exit.
 And then, Change "libRestructedLogic.so" to "lib"+ChangedName+".so".

-Compile the decompiled folder.You will get a hooked apk.Install it in your device, enjoy it.
+Compile the decompiled folder.You will get a hooked apk.
+Install it in your device, enjoy it.